Saint-John Perse: The Danzig crisis

 After Germany invaded Poland on 1 September 1939, Mussolini proposed a peace conference to stop the war.
 Bonnet, who wanted to avoid declaring war on Germany, saw Mussolini's proposal as a way to avoid war.
 In an effort to sabotage Bonnet's plans, St. Léger had Corbin tell Lord Halifax later on the afternoon of 1 September that the British and French governments should place a time limit on Mussolini's proposed conference, saying that otherwise the Germans would stall and the war would continue.
 This message to Corbin was the precise opposite of what Bonnet had wanted Corbin to tell Lord Halifax.
 Faced with a choice between obeying the foreign minister and the secretary-general, Corbin chose the latter.
 At a crucial meeting of the French cabinet, Bonnet argued that France should not declare war on Germany and instead embrace Mussolini's conference.
 Before the meeting, St. Léger had briefed Daladier and warned him that the conference was merely a trick to prevent France and Britain from declaring war as Germany would continue the war against Poland while the preparations for the conference continued, quite possibly for months.
 In a memo to Daladier, St. Léger wrote that it was unacceptable to be holding a peace conference while the Reich was waging war on Poland as he concluded: "If such negotiations were to be started by a retreat on the part of the Allies and under the threat of German force, the democracies would soon find themselves faced with wholly unacceptable Axis terms.
 There would be war anyway and under especially unfavorable conditions.
 No, the trap is too obvious".
 In an unusual move, Bonnet denounced St. Léger in a press conference for having sabotaged his policy as he contended that Mussolini's peace conference would have ended the war.

 When the declaration of war was finally drafted by Bonnet, it evaded the expression la guerre and instead spoke in convoluted terms that France "would fulfil those obligations contracted towards Poland, which the German government is aware of".
 Even then, Bonnet in an attempt to avoid war ordered Coulondre to set the expiry of the ultimatum for 5: 00 am on 4 September 1939.
-Coulondre phoned St. Léger in Paris to ask what he should if Ribbentrop should try to stall him, which led St. Léger to order him to treat any stalling as a negative reply.
+Coulondre phoned St. Léger in Paris to ask what he should do if Ribbentrop should try to stall him, which led St. Léger to order him to treat any stalling as a negative reply.
 At that point, Bonnet took the phone from St. Léger to tell Coulondre that the expiry of the ultimatum was to be moved up to 5 pm on 3 September 1939.